General conditions Hotel Franky

 25. Cancellation of reservations during the stay: for serious and proven reasons (illness, accident, death), a maximum of the day has been charged, whereby the hotelier is free to charge this day’s performance.
 In cases for which the hotelier is neither responsible nor liable, the customer pays half of the remaining reserved period in proportion to the price per person of the requested service.
 With regard to meals, half and full board formula will charge half of the unused meals for a maximum of two days.

-26. Advances representing 30% of the total amount for the contractually provided services must be paid immediately to the hotelier at the latest 1 month before the date of arrival.
+26. All reservations must be settled 24 hours before arrival.
+From that moment it is no longer possible to cancel or change the reservation free of charge.
 In the event of non-payment, the hotelier is entitled to cancel the hotel reservation without prior notice.
-Cancel.

 27. In case discounts are granted for the benefit of groups, a group is defined as a minimum of 10 paying persons who actually register at the hotel.
 The final number of customers will be communicated to the hotelier at least one week before their arrival.
 The specified number is binding for the settlement of the hotel bill.
 In the event of cancellation by a group, the following damages will be applied:

 100% of the contract amount, less the deposit received, if the cancellation is made on the day itself.